Parkland survivor David Hogg launches his own company in a ‘pillow fight’ against Mike Lindell

 “I’m converting my bitcoin to pillows,” he said.
 “It’s either going to be the dumbest thing I’ve ever done or the smartest thing, so we’ll see.”

-The infant company born from a tweet is the latest “David vs. Goliath” tale to capture the eye of social media: Last month, amateur traders organized mainly on Reddit to “squeeze” hedge funds that had used short sales to bet on the decline of the stock of video game retailer GameStop, sending the market into a frenzy.
+The infant company born from a tweet is the latest “David vs. Goliath” tale to catch the eye of social media: Last month, amateur traders organized, mainly on Reddit, to “squeeze” hedge funds that had used short sales to bet on the decline of the stock of video game retailer GameStop, sending the market into a frenzy.
 The trading mania did not end well for all, as some novice investors settled for heavy losses.

 Hogg, who said he identifies with the “rebelliousness” of the GameStop investors, said he has greater ambitions for his company.
 He said the duo is the antithesis of Lindell, who has seen his personal wealth skyrocket since founding MyPillow.